0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/sql-server-2016-release-notes.md

 **Issue and customer impact:**

 Automatic data cleanup fails on editions other than Enterprise and Developer.
 So, if data isn't purged manually, space used by the Query Store grows over time until configured limit is reached.
 If not mitigated, this issue also fills up disk space allocated for the error logs, as every attempt to execute cleanup produces a dump file.
-Cleanup activation period depends on the workload frequency, but it's no longer than 15 min.
+Cleanup activation period depends on the workload frequency, but it's no longer than 15 minutes.

 **Workaround:** If you plan to use Query Store on editions other than Enterprise and Developer, you need to explicitly turn off cleanup policies.
 It can be done either from SQL Server Management Studio (Database Properties page) or via Transact-SQL script: